BitPhinix/slate-yjs/docs/api/slate-yjs-react/cursor-overlay.md

 **`refreshOnResize`**

 Set whether the cursors overlay positions should be automatically refreshed on container (provided via containerRef) resize.
 Defaults to `true`.
+If set to `'debounced'` the overlay positions will only be updated each animationFrame.

+**`shouldGenerateOverlay`**

+`NodeMatch` to filter out text nodes that should not be included when retuning overlay positions.
+Useful for handing the rendering of remote selections inside certain blocks yourself.
+If not set no nodes will be ignored.

 <br/>

-and returns and object containing:
+and returns and array containing:

+**`overlays: CursorOverlayState<TCursorData>[]`**

+The cursor overlay states that need to be painted.

 **`refresh(sync?: boolean): void`**

 Used to refresh the cursor overlay positions.
 If sync != true, calls to refresh will be batched into one until the next animation frame.

-**`cursors: CursorOverlayState<TCursorData>[]`**

-The cursor overlay states that need to be painted.

 <br/>